Frank Magri

-Frank Mario Magri (born 4 September 1999) is a professional footballer who plays as a forward for Ligue 1 club Toulouse.
+Frank Mario Magri (born 4 September 1999) is a professional footballer who plays as a forward.
 Born in France, he plays for the Cameroon national team.

 Club career

 A youth product of Angers since the age of 15, Magri began his senior career with their reserves in 2019.
 He signed his first professional contract with the club on 16 August 2021.
 He transferred to the Ligue 2 side Bastia on 7 January 2022.
 He made his senior and professional debut with Bastia in a 1–1 (5–4) penalty shootout win over Reims on 29 January 2022, scoring his side's 4th penalty.

 On 21 July 2023, Magri signed for Ligue 1 club Toulouse.

 International career

 Magri was born in France to a French father and Cameroonian mother, and holds both nationalities.
 He was called up to the Cameroon national team for a set of friendlies in October 2023.